This post may contain affiliate links, please see the privacy policy for details.

 For more detailed instructions with weights and measurements, jump to the printable recipe card.

-Rim the glass: Dip the rim into butterscotch sauce, then into sea salt.
+Rim the glass: Dip the rim into butterscotch sauce, followed by sea salt.

-Add the drizzle: Drizzle more butterscotch inside the glass walls.
+Add the drizzle: Drizzle a little more butterscotch sauce around the inside of the glass.

-Build the cocktail: Pour schnapps, coffee liqueur, vodka and cream over the ice.
+Build the cocktail: Pour in the butterscotch schnapps, coffee liqueur and vodka, then finish with the heavy cream.

 Substitutions and Variations

-Make it alcohol-free: You can use coffee syrup, butterscotch syrup and milk or cream for a mocktail version.
+Make it alcohol-free: Use coffee syrup, butterscotch syrup and cream or milk over ice for a simple mocktail inspired by the same flavors.

 Serving Suggestions